 As part of the independent end assessment apprentices will be required to participate in a professional discussion.
 During this discussion the behaviours of the apprentice throughout the apprenticeship will be examined, in line with the requirements of the standard.
-In order to accurately reflect on past performance it is strongly recommended that apprentices complete regular evaluations throughout their learning and development journey, with input from their employer.
-These evaluations, which are completed at least annually will be referenced in the professional discussion as part of the independent end assessment.
+In order to accurately reflect on past performance it is strongly recommended that apprentices complete regular evaluations throughout completed at least annually will be referenced in the professional discussion as part of the independent end assessment.